-In this paper, we argue that many of the difficulties with state-of-the-art migration from topography technology could be precluded by abandoning the Cartesian coordinate system for one conformal with the topographic surface.
+In this paper, we argue that many of the difficulties with state-ofthe-art migration from topography technology could be precluded by abandoning the Cartesian coordinate system for one conformal with the topographic surface.
 To find such a method, we observe that wave-equation imaging is a specific example of a boundary value problem (BVP) that has a solution domain defined by a polygonal boundary.
 (Images are the superposition of the monochromatic solutions to a number of BVPs of different frequency.)
-This observation motivates us to examine the results of other applied fields that routinely solve BVPs, such as aerospace and mechanical engineering.
+This observation motivates us to examine the results of other applied fields that routinely solve BVPs.

 One method routinely employed to help solve BVPs is conformal mapping.
 This procedure defines how to transform the physical solution domain to a more symmetric canonical domain through mapping in the complex plane (Kythe, 1998).
-Relating this concept to waveequation imaging from topography, we suggest using conformal mapping to transform the topographically-influenced physical domain to a canonical domain characterized by a rectangular computational grid.
+Relating this concept to wave-equation imaging from topography, we suggest using conformal mapping to transform the topographically-influenced physical domain to a canonical domain characterized by a rectangular computational grid.
 We term this new orthogonal calculation mesh a "topographic" coordinate system.
 Moreover, the forward and inverse conformal map transforms are also used in defining the wavefield extrapolation equations appropriate for the canonical domain.
 Consequently, we are both able to perform wavefield extrapolation and to apply the imaging condition in the topographic coordinate domain.
 The final image is generated by mapping the topographic coordinate image to the physical domain using the inverse conformal mapping transform.

 We begin the paper with an overview of conformal mapping illustrated by some simple examples.
 We then review Riemannian wavefield extrapolation (Sava and Fomel, 2004) and the steps required to generate appropriate wavefield extrapolation equations.
-Prestack migration results are presented for a data set acquired over a 2-D geological model characterized by severe elevation relief, strong near-surface velocity contrast, and complicated folding and faulting.
-The paper concludes with a discussion on the relative merits and drawbacks of the proposed approach.
+The paper concludes with prestack migration results are presented for a data set acquired over a 2-D geological model characterized by severe elevation relief, strong near-surface velocity contrast, and complicated folding and faulting.